 So, where are you going to go??

 Follow me on Instagram @sipbitego to see where I recommend in PDX next!
+And no need to consult TripAdvisor for your country Oregon trips – just message me and ask for restaurant recommendations where-ever you’re visiting.

 I’m always trying new lunch spots, so check back often for new spots to be added to this list of the top of the best places to eat in Portland for brunch and lunch.